MoralCode/velmabot/README.md

 `$velma status` - prints the status of velma sites to be scraped as of the last check

+`$velma graph` - generates and sends a graph of the velma number ofer the past 24 hours

 `$velma help` - display a help message with a link to this lost of commands

 ## Building